Diane Lipscombe: Research

-The Lipscombe’s lab clones are available through Addgene.
+The Lipscombe's lab clones are available through Addgene.

 Through a collaboration with Brown University researcher Christopher Moore and other institutions, the Lipscombe Lab is also developing new genetically encoded tools to monitor calcium signals in cells using bioluminescent proteins.

 Professional awards

 Lipscombe has received multiple awards throughout her career in neuroscience.
 She was elected to the American Academy of Arts and Sciences, served as President of the Society for Neuroscience in 2019 and was named Fast Company Top 100 most creative people of 2019.

+In 2022, Lipscombe was inducted into the American Academy of Arts and Sciences, and in 2023 she was awarded the Landis Award for Outstanding Mentorship by the National Institute of Neurological Disorders and Stroke.

 Committees and Boards

 Lipscombe has served on the following committees and boards: